Youngest Bondi Beach shooting victim mourned as Texas rabbi recovers from wounds sustained trying to help

 The young American rabbi, whose parents lead the Chabad Jewish Center at Texas A&M University, was in Sydney for an internship with Rabbi Eli Schlanger, who was laid to rest on Wednesday in the first of the funerals for the 15 victims of the attack.

-"He saw Rabbi Eli get shot, and Rabbi Eil was his mentor," Leibel's father told CBS News.
+"He saw Rabbi Eli get shot, and Rabbi Eli was his mentor," Leibel's father told CBS News.
 "He said, 'I wish there was more I could have done.'"

 Four days after the attack, and after two surgeries, Lazaroff was fighting an infection on Thursday, and his parents know he's still facing a difficult recovery.